joinmarket-webui/jamdocs/docs/glossary.md

 parties.
 The purpose of a CoinJoin is to combine inputs and create outputs in ways that improves the financial privacy of participants, without relying on a trusted third party for custody.
-When done correctly, a CoinJoin breaks any deterministic links between transactions, moving the process of chainalysis from quasi-deterministic with high certainty to probabilistic with low certainty.
+When done correctly, a CoinJoin breaks any deterministic links between transactions, moving the process of [chain analysis](#chain-analysis) from quasi-deterministic with high certainty to probabilistic with low certainty.

 CoinJoins break the [common input ownership heuristic](#common-input-ownership-heuristic) that is used by chain analysis